 Shortcuts presented to the user include an image that gives additional visual context.
 By default, this image is your app icon.

 Use custom imagery for a more engaging user experience.
 The shortcut for Order my favorite soup, for example, might show a bowl of the user’s favorite soup.
+Provide action-specific images and define key parameters to make it easy for people to find your shortcuts when they search in the Shortcuts app.

 Provide relevant shortcut images at the right size.
 An image that appears on the Siri face on the 44mm Apple Watch should measure 68px × 68px (34pt × 34pt @2x).
 The system scales down the image for smaller watches.